Mary Stark is an award winning experimental filmmaker and independent researcher who shows her work internationally.

 She gained a practice based PhD from Manchester School of Art Research Centre in 2020 for a project titled 'Film as Fabric: Connecting Textile Practice and Experimental Filmmaking through Expanded Cinema Performance'.
 A website published in 2020 compiles documentation of the expanded cinema performance Film as Fabric and shows its development from 2013-2017, as well as field research and studio practice https://marystark.wixsite.com/filmasfabric

-Mary shows her work internationally.
-In 2017 she was a recipient of an inaugural Oram Award, which recognises women innovating in sound and music.
-From 2017-2019 she co-produced Jennifer Reid's Industrial Folklore Tapes IV: The Langley Linnet.
-In 2018 she released a 10 inch record Industrial Folklore Tapes Vol III: Film as Fabric.
-Her work is included in a number of recent and forthcoming publications, including The Crafty Animator (2019) and Other Cinemas: Politics, Culture and Experimental Film Arts (2017).
-In 2016 Mary was a participant at the Independent Imaging Retreat aka Film Farm in Ontario.
-In 2014 Mary was an artist in residence at LIFT, the Liaison of Independent Filmmakers of Toronto.
-She is studying a practice as research PhD at Manchester School of Art Research Centre.
+In 2016 Mary participated in the Independent Imaging Retreat aka Film Farm in Ontario and in 2014 she was artist in residence at the Liaison of Independent Filmmakers of Toronto.
 Shows include Contact Festival of New Experimental Film and Video, a specially commissioned camera-less 35mm film in response to the Delia Derbyshire Archive, Mono No Aware exhibition of Expanded Cinema in New York, an artist residency at La Escocesa Studios in Barcelona and a performance in a makeshift darkroom in Sauðárkrókur, Iceland.